 Try a new Asian experience in Vietnam

-With a country which is large more than 330,000 km2 with complicated terrain, there are so many destinations and attractions waiting for explorers.
+With a country that is large more than 330,000 km2 with complicated terrain, there are so many destinations and attractions waiting for explorers.
 Below is the suggestion for first-time travelers:

 Being the heart of Vietnam, Hanoi is a city with more than 1000 years of history and an important culture and political center of the country.
 If anyone is fond of exploring deeper inside the authentic culture of Northern Vietnam and traveling back to the past of the country, Hanoi cannot be missed.
 There are many attractions worth visiting in the Vietnam Capital: Hanoi Old Quarter, Sword (Hoan Kiem) Lake, Temple of Literature, Ho Chi Minh Mausoleum and Museum, Vietnam Museum of Ethnology, Tran Quoc Pagoda, One Pillar Pagoda, and some ancient and handicraft villages in the urban area such as Duong Lam Ancient Village, Bat Trang Pottery Village, Dong Ho Painting Village, etc.